Skip to main content

 • If your site runs on a CDN, a caching plugin (common with WordPress, university sites, and enterprise hosting), or a corporate cache layer, ask your web team to purge it.

-• View the page source one more time—you should see exactly one Juicer script line, with no embed.css link and no <ul class="juicer-feed"> wrapper.
+• View the page source one more time.
+You should see exactly one Juicer script line, with no embed.css link and no <ul class="juicer-feed"> wrapper.

 Did this answer your question?